PFTL/website_articles/articles/_basler_cameras.md

 Both examples generate the same effect, and show the difference between [functional or imperative programming](https://www.aquiles.me/functional_or_imperative_programming/).
 I, personally, believe the first one is clearer, since it will always raise an error if, for example, we use ``Exposure`` instead of ``ExposureTime``.

 ### Getting node information
 One of the reasons for favoring the imperative setting of the exposure time (i.e. using ``SetValue``) is that ``ExposureTime`` is more complex than a simple number attribute of the camera.
-One common issue when setting values to a device is that we should know the limits and units of what we are passing.
-Pylon in that regard is very transparent and robust.
+One common concern when setting values to a device are the limits and the units of each parameter we are changing.
+Pylon, in that regard, is very transparent and consistent.

 ```python
 camera.Open()